Judges Pension Plan

 Recommended Reading for Members

-This video was is a recording of the Judges' Retirement Plan Webinar that was given December 15th, 2021 in cooperation with the Nebraska Judicial Education Branch.
-It describes how this plan works, pertinent legislation, the Tier structure, benefit options and the Deferred Compensation Plan (DCP) overview.
+This video recording of the Judges' Retirement Plan Webinar was presented on December 15, 2021, in cooperation with the Nebraska Judicial Branch's Education Division.
+It explains how the Judges' Retirement Plan works, outlines pertinent legislation, describes the tier structure and benefit options, and includes an overview of the Deferred Compensation Plan (DCP).
+Additional videos cover Social Security and Elder Fraud.

 Other Judges Plan Related Links